iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Aggravated Misdemeanors:

-Anyone convicted of an aggravated misdemeanor in Iowa will serve up to two years in jail and will be expected to pay a fine of between 625 USD and 6,250 USD.
+Anyone convicted of an aggravated misdemeanor in Iowa may serve up to two years in jail and be expected to pay a fine of between 625 USD and 6,250 USD.

 Serious Misdemeanors: